maitraiyeetiwari/Astrophysics-multiple-spectra/README.md

 To make this plot, I used an astronomical software named GILDAS, which is popular in the astronomical community for analysing data.

 # Observation files
 CII, CO, OI observation files were all regrided to the same angular resolution.
+This data was observed with SOFIA and APEX telescopes.

 # Method
 Baseline subtractions were done for every spectrum before plotting.